apex4710/eropa-league-predictor/README.md

 ## Tiebreakers

-The points table is sorted using the following Group Stage Tiebreakers:
+The points table is sorted using the following League Phase Tiebreakers:

-1. Points earned in head-to-head matches among tied teams.
-2. Goal difference in head-to-head matches among tied teams.
+1. Goal difference
-3. Goals scored in head-to-head matches among tied teams.
+2. Goals scored
-4. If teams remain tied after applying the head-to-head criteria, apply:
-   - Overall goal difference in all group matches.
-   - Overall goals scored in all group matches.
+3. Away goals scored
+4. Wins
+5. Away wins
 ## Disclaimer

-The results are updated through the current league stage matchday 5.
+The results are updated through the current league stage matchday.

 ## Credits